 That said, such growth does call for improvements in the IT structure too. b.box now uses a messaging system to cut down on email, and orders now go from the website to the integrated warehouse management system – a far cry from the days of manually entering an order into an accounting program and printing the invoice to pass onto the warehouse.

-Of course, the IT field itself is growing and offering new opportunities – with or without you on board.
+The IT field itself is always growing and offering new opportunities – with or without you on board.
 "Our growth occurred during a period of rapid advancement in ICT (information and communications technology), all of which are available to everyone – including competitors," says Kittel of REDARC.

 Find out what customers expect from small businesses today and how you can close the gap.